-- preparing certain information in advance
+- preparing certain information in advance;

-- agreeing early release of confidential documentation, perhaps using secure online file sharing
+- agreeing early release of confidential documentation, perhaps using secure online file sharing;

-- and, by estimating the time it'll take you to provide missing information
+- and, by estimating the time it'll take you to provide missing information.

 You can’t possibly prepare for every question and eventuality, but there are some standard Due Diligence audit questions that you can cover off well in advance using a checklist.

-An organised buyer will present you with their own information and question checklist before Due Diligence, so it’s a relatively straightforward task to compare these lists and identify gaps.
+An organized buyer will present you with their own information and question checklist before Due Diligence, so it’s a relatively straightforward task to compare these lists and identify gaps.
 There'll be subsequent questions from the buyer that may require more of your time, but it’s a good start.

 Now to the detail of Due Diligence.